1965Eric/HarvardX-PH125.6x-Data-Science-Wrangling/README.md

 The class notes for this course series can be found in Professor Irizarry's freely available [Introduction to Data Science book](https://rafalab.github.io/dsbook/).
 The textbook is also freely available in PDF format on [Leanpub](https://leanpub.com/datasciencebook).
 This course corresponds to textbook [Chapter 20](https://rafalab.github.io/dsbook/introduction-to-data-wrangling.html) through [Chapter 26](https://rafalab.github.io/dsbook/text-mining.html).

+The bookdown-version of this course is available on [this Github Page](https://1965eric.github.io/Wrangling)